betamaxteam/betamax/index.md

 `uri`
 : the full URI of the request target.
 This includes any query string.

+`body`
+: the request body.
+This can be useful for testing connections to RESTful services that accept _POST_ data.

 `host`
 : the host of the target URI.
 For example the host of `http://search.twitter.com/search.json` is `search.twitter.com`.